Analysis | Over the course of 48 hours, most of Trump’s favorite conspiracy theories get hammered

 “In July 2016, political consultant Roger Stone told Trump as well as several campaign advisers that he had spoken with [WikiLeaks founder] Julian Assange and that WikiLeaks would be publishing the documents in a matter of days,” the BuzzFeed report indicates.
 “Stone told the then-candidate via speakerphone that he 'did not know what the content of the materials was,' according to the newly unveiled portions of the report, and Trump responded 'oh good, all right' upon hearing the news."

-“The newly unredacted portions of the Mueller report also show that after the initial email dump by WikiLeaks, Trump personally asked Manafort to keep in touch with Stone, who in turn told the then-campaign chair to keep him 'apprised of any developments with WikiLeaks,'" BuzzFeed's report later adds.
-“Investigators were also told by Gates that Trump had multiple phone conversations with Stone during the campaign and that, following one call held en route to LaGuardia airport, 'Trump told Gates that more releases of damaging information would be coming.'"
+“The newly unredacted portions of the Mueller report also show that after the initial email dump by WikiLeaks, Trump personally asked Manafort to keep in touch with Stone, who in turn told the then-campaign chair to keep him ‘apprised of any developments with WikiLeaks,’ " BuzzFeed’s report later adds.
+“Investigators were also told by Gates that Trump had multiple phone conversations with Stone during the campaign and that, following one call held en route to LaGuardia airport, ‘Trump told Gates that more releases of damaging information would be coming.’ "

 None of this is particularly earth-shattering, though it does offer new insight into the Mueller team’s internal debates over what charges might be filed.
 (Stone was eventually charged with obstruction and lying to prosecutors.
 After Stone was found guilty, Trump commuted his sentence.)
 It does, however, amplify questions about Trump’s claim to Mueller’s team that he didn’t recall whether he was aware in advance of what WikiLeaks was doing.

 Then there are Trump’s Biden accusations.
 Since last year, when he leveraged his office to pressure Ukraine, the president has focused on the former vice president and his son Hunter Biden as potential sources of scandal that could reshape the presidential race.
-That effort seemed to get a boost last month when oddly sourced documents obtained by Giuliani were used to argue that Joe Biden was somehow involved in his son’s business.
+That effort seemed to get a boost in October when oddly sourced documents obtained by Giuliani were used to argue that Joe Biden was somehow involved in his son’s business.
 Trump and Giuliani leveled a series of dramatic allegations, the most significant of which was that Biden himself had profited handsomely (and illicitly) from his son’s work.

 During the second presidential debate, for example Trump directly accused Biden of having received millions of dollars through Hunter, a claim Biden shrugged off.